-Anti-viral fashion is the new big thing.
-The latest player is G95, which has designed a Biohoodie that has an integrated mask to filter out pollution and bacteria.
+Anti-viral fashion is set to be big.
+Setting the trend is G95, which has designed a Biohoodie that has an integrated mask to filter out Covid.
 Samuel Ballard reports

 A new light-weight hoodie from a US technical outerwear company called G95 features a built-in anti-bacterial mask that could help protect against coronavirus.